mwc360/mwc360.github.io/_posts/2024-12-20-Understanding-Session-and-Table-Configs.md

 - **Best Practice**: Always set critical features like `delta.autoOptimize.autoCompact` or `delta.autoOptimize.optimizeWrite` as table properties to avoid reliance on consistent session configurations across various writers.

 **Minimize Session-Level Configs**
-- **Why**: Session-level configs only apply to the current Spark session and can cause unexpected results if forgotten or if other writers use different session configs.
+- **Why**: Session-level configs only apply to the current Spark session and can cause unexpected results if forgotten or if other writers use different session configs in combindation with transient table properties.
-- **Best Practice**: Use session-level configs only for temporary testing or configurations that should be applied platform-wide.
+- **Best Practice**: Use session-level configs only for temporary testing or persistent configurations that should be applied platform-wide.

 **Use DataFrameWriter Options Selectively**
 - **Why**: DataFrameWriter options only apply to the current write operation and do not persist across sessions.
-- **Best Practice**: Only use DataFrameWriter options if the feature supports automatically enabling the corresponding table property (e.g., parquet.vorder.enabled for V-Order).
+- **Best Practice**: Only use DataFrameWriter options if the feature supports automatically enabling the corresponding table property (e.g., delta.parquet.vorder.enabled for V-Order).
 Otherwise, restrict their use to testing or ad-hoc writes, where applying the same feature for future writes does not matter.

 ## Retrieving Active Configs
 Given that it is important to understand what session-level configurations are set and what the active values are, the below function can be extremely handy as it will return a dictionary of key-value pairs which can easily be viewed in whole or queried.
 Kuddos to this [Stack Overflow Post](https://stackoverflow.com/questions/76986516/how-to-retrieve-all-spark-session-config-variables) for the source code.